vmware-archive/nsxraml/md-version/nsxvapi.md

 ---

 ## vdsManage
-This collection of methods are used to configure and prepare the VDS's for the use with NSX
+This collection of methods are used to configure and prepare the VDS's for the use with NSX.
+Before creating a logical switch, ensure that you have installed the network virtualization components on the appropriate clusters and that you have configured VXLAN on the appropriate clusters.

 ### /2.0/vdn/switches

-* **post** *(secured)*: Prepares a pre-configured vds with teaming and MTU options, MTU must be 1600 or higher
+* **post** *(secured)*: The MTU is the maximum amount of data that can be transmitted in one packet before it is divided into smaller packets.
+The frames are slightly larger in size because of the traffic encapsulation, so the MTU required is higher than the standard MTU.
+You must set the MTU for each switch to 1600 or higher.

-* **get** *(secured)*: Lists all vds's
+* **get** *(secured)*: You can retrieve all configured switches.

 ### /2.0/vdn/switches/datacenter/{datacenterID}
-Lists all VDS's in a specified vSphere Datacenter Object
+You can retrieve all configured switches on a datacenter.

 * **get** *(secured)*: Lists all VDS's in a specified vSphere Datacenter Object

 ### /2.0/vdn/switches/{vdsId}
-Retrieve a specific vds by specific switchId (e.g. dvs-26)
+Retrieve a specific switch by specific switch ID (e.g. dvs-26).

 * **get** *(secured)*: Retrieve a specific vds by specific switchId (e.g. dvs-26)
 * **delete** *(secured)*: Delete a specific vds by specific switchId (e.g. dvs-26)